List of DC Comics characters: T: David Drake

 David Drake, the second incarnation of Typhoon, was created by Gerry Conway and Jim Starlin and first appeared in Flash #294 (February 1981).

 David Drake is a research scientist at Concordance Research who works with fellow scientist Martin Stein to develop a new bathysphere prototype.
-Drake designs the housing of the vessel, while Stein develops the small nuclear reactor that was to be the craft's power source.
-Following a nuclear explosion, Drake becomes a weather-manipulating metahuman and enemy of Firestorm.
+Drake designs the housing of the bathysphere, while Stein develops the bathysphere's nuclear power source.
+Following a nuclear explosion, Drake gains the ability to manipulate weather and goes on to become an enemy of Firestorm.

 In Infinite Crisis and Forever Evil, Typhoon appears as a member of the Secret Society of Super Villains.
 In Final Crisis, he is among the villains controlled by the Anti-Life Equation.

-In Doomsday Clock, David Drake is retconned to have been a metahuman whose powers were activated in a "controlled accident" orchestrated by the Department of Metahuman Affairs after he was discovered to have the metagene.
+In Doomsday Clock, David Drake is retroactively established to have been a metahuman whose powers were activated in a "controlled accident" orchestrated by the Department of Metahuman Affairs after he was discovered to have the metagene.